Ford & Wyatt's Birth Story

 I remember hearing their first cries and looking at Matt.
 They were the smallest, sweetest cries I had ever heard.
 These babies that I had felt so close to over the last few weeks by simply watching their heart rates and feeling them move now became so real.

 I wasn’t able to see them as they were rushed to the NICU for stabilization.
 Matt followed a team of about 10 doctors and nurses to watch.
 He will have to write his own story of the experience.
-I really admire the courage that he had.
+I really admire the courage he had.

 I was wheeled into the NICU about an hour later to see my babies for the first time.
 The amount of equipment in place only allowed for me to see small portions of their faces as I looked through the glass incubator.
-Regardless, they were the most beautiful things that I had ever seen.
+Regardless, they were the most beautiful things I had ever seen.
 I hated seeing them struggle to breathe despite the support.
 I hated the fact that I couldn’t have given them more time.

 I now have these two gifts from God home with me.
 I thank Him for the health that they have so far.
 I love them so much, and it sickens me to think that there was even a chance that I could have lost them.